thibautdelille/thegoodrush/README.md

-# The Good Rush Webite
+# The Good Rush Website
 this site use the [Template for Website](https://github.com/thibautdelille/site_template) using jekyll and Sass

 ### Install the Project